OuOLeaf/2-Miilion-Invoice-Data-Analysis/README.md

 <h1 align="center"> Invoice Data Analysis Using Python and MSSQL </h1>

-**In this project, I try to classify these invoice data into different types.
-Get a cleaner data for further study.**
+**\I try to classify these invoice data into different types and get a cleaner data for further study.**

 ### About this project